github/personal-website/README.md

 #### Social media

-Your website supports linking and sharing to social media services you're using, including Behance, Dribbble, Facebook, LinkedIn, Medium, Stack Overflow, Twitter, and YouTube.
+Your website supports linking and sharing to social media services you're using including Behance, Dribbble, Facebook, LinkedIn, Medium, Stack Overflow, Twitter, and YouTube.
 To identify the services you use:

 1. Edit your repository's `_config.yml` file.
 2. Edit the `social_media` dictionary line, and represent the services you like in a simple `key: value` form: